igrishaev/pg2/docs/ssl.md

   (ssl/context "/Users/ivan/Downloads/prod-ca-2021.crt"))
 ~~~

-Then pass this context into the config map.
-Passing a custom instance of
+Add this context into the config map under the `:ssl-context` key.
+Passing a
-`SSLContext` automatically enables the `:use-ssl?` flag as well.
+custom instance of `SSLContext` automatically enables the `:use-ssl?` flag as
+well:

 ~~~clojure
 (def config